No toilet paper? A combat veteran offers advice

 It was a balmy day in fall 2005, smack dab in the middle of Tikrit, Iraq.
-I was working as a broadcast journalist for the U.S. Army, and my teammate on the mission was Jennifer Eidson, a print journalist.
+I was working as a broadcast journalist for the U.S. Army, and my teammate on the mission was Jennifer, a print journalist.

 We’d been sent to the local police station to cover the preparations for another round of elections to be held later that day.
 The infantry unit we were attached to had brought some reheated pancakes and syrup along on the mission convoy.